IT outsourcing: is it the standard?

 If you want to bring a strong and competitive value proposition to the market, partnering with other parties – to still provide a complete service – is the obvious way to go.

-Therefore, building a so-called partner ECO system offers many advantages:
+Benefits of a partner ECO system

 So there are plenty of reasons for MSPs to stop doing everything themselves and actively work with an ECO system of partners.